PhaelIshall/SemEval2020-Code/README.md

 # Commonsense Validation and Explanation Task
 This repository contains the code for our submission to SemEval-2020 task 4: Commonsense Validation and Explanation Task (ComVe).
 The task is explained in the picture below.
+Please look at the [paper](https://www.aclweb.org/anthology/2020.semeval-1.51/) here for more details

 The data provided by the task organizers is available under the following [repository](https://github.com/wangcunxiang/SemEval2020-Task4-Commonsense-Validation-and-Explanation).